vinod-kayartaya/INFOSYS-RDBMS-POSTGRES-MARCH-2023/day-10/Readme.md

 -   The defining query of the view must have exactly one single entry in the FROM clause, which an be a table, or another UPDATABLE VIEW
 -   The defining query must not contain these: GROUP BY, HAVING, LIMIT, OFFSET, DISTINCT, UNION, INTERSECT, EXCEPT
 -   The defining query must not use one of these: any set returning function, any aggregate functions like SUM, AVG, COUNT etgc
--   The underlying must contain all the not-null columns
+-   The underlying query must contain all the not-null columns

 For example,